GoldenOrbWeaver/Notes/README.md

+#Notes
-This is a folder for my notes created using LaTeX.
-Since they were written by me, do not trust that they are accurate.
+All the notes I've made using LaTeX are here.
+Since they were made by me, they may not be entirely accurate.
+I'll add descriptions for each document document once I create more.